 If we use the term smart lighting to describe lamps and fittings, then the term home automation can be used for controls.
 This marketplace is changing rapidly; many of the giants of the industry such as Lutron, Creston and Rako are overpriced.
 Newcomers such as Lightwave have gained market share, offering similar systems that cost a fraction of the price.

-The Lutron Graifk Eye for example was once the benchmark for home automation but if you want to control your lights from an App, you need at least two more expensive add-ons.
-Compared to Lightwave RF that requires a hub and just one light switch, no central processor required.
-It does depend on what you actually want to achieve from a home automation system, if you're unsure on which system to go for, get in touch with us and we'll recommend the best system that suits you and your budget.
+The Lutron Graifk Eye for example was once the benchmark for home automation but if you want to control your lights from an App, you need at least two more add-ons.
+Compared to Lightwave that requires a hub and just one light switch, no central processor required.
+It does depend on what you actually want to achieve from a home automation system, if you're unsure on which system to go get in touch with us and we'll recommend the best system that suits you and your budget.

 Voice Activated Dimming

 Widely regarded by lighting industry leaders as the future of commercial lighting, connected lighting is a mixture of smart lighting and home automation.
-With light fittings that communicate with an App, letting it know if it’s operational, how much energy its consuming and if it needs replacing.
+With light fittings that communicate via an App, letting it know if it’s operational, how much energy its consuming and if it needs replacing.